JLatham85/gloomhaven-universe/README.md

 </details>

 ## User Goals<!--Add what I believe the user goals are-->
++ Learn about the Role Playing Game (RPG's) Gloomhaven
++ Learn about the Universe of Gloomhaven
++ Learn How to Play Gloomhaven
++ Play Gloomhaven
++ Ease of Navigation
++ Clear instructions in English (potentially other languages)
++ Book/ register for learning session
++ Book/ arrange meetups to play physical boardgame(s)

 ## User Stories<!--If possible downlod project board from Github if not link to github projects and then additional link as evidence to user story-->